-"The officer that wrote it was a junior officer and didn't draw in my view appropriate conclusions from the evidence."'Now well-balanced'
+"The officer that wrote it was a junior officer and didn't draw in my view appropriate conclusions from the evidence."

 The first report said increases in homelessness, a rise in people in temporary accommodation, increased use of food banks and rising crime in some areas could be linked to the government's welfare changes.